IdrissaSoumare/BriefTypeScriptSev/README.md

 ## Level 3

-- How to split our program into different files? (e.g. a class in a file that I import into another)
+- How to split our program into different files? (e.g. a class in a file that I import into another) step 1 : Create Separate TypeScript Files step 2 : Import Class in Another File ( import {car} from './car')

 - What is the `export` keyword?
+The specification of the EXPORT keyword allows a globally defined data structure or standalone field defined within a module to be used by another module in the program.

 - What is the `import` keyword?

 - What's inheritance?
+Inheritance is an aspect of OOPs languages, which provides the ability of a program to create a new class from an existing class.
+It is a mechanism which acquires the properties and behaviors of a class from another class.

-- How to call the constructor of a parent class?
+- How to call the constructor of a parent class? using this syntax : super ();

-- How to call a method of a parent class?
+- How to call a method of a parent class? using this syntax : super.

 - What is polymorphism?

 **🎉🎉🎉Update the Github Project board🎉🎉🎉**